tauri-apps/tauri-docs/docs/en/about/security.md

 ### Kamikaze Function Injection

-This advanced type of fASLR using the `EVENT` API endpoint, is a promise wrapped in a closure (with randomized handle) that Rust inserts at runtime into the Webview, where its interface is locked within the promise resolution handler and is nulled after execution.
+This advanced type of fASLR using the `EVENT` API endpoint, is a promise wrapped in a closure (with randomized handle) that Rust inserts at runtime into the WebView, where its interface is locked within the promise resolution handler and is nulled after execution.

 ### Bridge, don't serve